 Additional Research on Social Skills Training: Phillip C. Kendall, Professor of Psychology, reported the positive effects of using modeling and role playing, and teaching self-evaluation when teaching social skills.
 Further research, such as Social Skills Training for Teaching Replacement Behaviors: Remediating Acquisition Deficits in At-Risk Students, confirms the benefits of intense social skills instruction.

 Thank you for visiting educationandbehavior.com!
 We are a free resource for parents/caregivers, educators, and counselors!
-Browse our topics from the navigation bar above.
+Browse our topics from the menu button at the top left of the page!
 Receive our updates on Facebook!

 Please share this resource!